 Design tip: white can be quite a dominant colour.
 Use in small doses only.
 It may be just a bit too garish for your garden – try various colour samples before choosing.

 Save money: look out for reclaimed or second-hand gates, and spruce them up with a fresh coat of paint.

 Bins and recycling boxes are often the first thing you see in a front garden.
-This raised mini landscape is a great way to hide them, while reclaiming the lost landscape beneath.
-Sedums and sempervivums don't need much soil depth and are drought tolerant.
+It's easy to hide them away.
+This box unit has been designed to hide the bin while still enabling easy access, and the planting space above looks pretty while reclaiming the lost earth taken up by the bin.
+Use a variety of plants of your choice – green roof plants, such as sedums and sempervivums, don't need much soil depth and are drought tolerant.

-Our tip: cover the base with plastic membrane to stop it rotting, then fill with a mix of multi-purpose compost and grit.
+Design tip: cover the base of the planting pocket with plastic membrane to stop it rotting, then fill with a mix of peat-free, multi-purpose compost and grit.

-Save money: make it yourself from off-cuts of wood and decking planks.
+Save money: make it yourself from old pallets and decking planks.

-Save money: try to recycle and upcycle containers – virtually anything can be used, from old sinks to large olive oil tins.
+Save money: grow as many plants from seed as possible.
+Try to recycle and upcycle containers – virtually anything can be used, from old sinks to large olive oil tins.

 Save money: there are some very convincing faux terracotta and faux lead planters on the market – they cost less than the real thing and are also lightweight.